ami-iit/element_aerodynamics-control/software/README.md

 ## Overview of aerodynamic-flight-controllers

-The [aerodynamic-flight-controllers](https://github.com/ami-iit/element_aerodynamics-control/tree/clean_up/software/aerodynamic_flight_controller) are built based on the work of [momentum-based-flight-no-gazebo](https://github.com/ami-iit/element_ironcub-control/tree/master/software/flight-controllers/momentum-based-flight-no-gazebo) controller done in https://github.com/ami-iit/element_ironcub-control.
-The aerodynbamic-flight-controllers aim at evaluating the aerodynamic effects on iRonCub and studying possible control techniques to handle aerodynamic effects.
+The [aerodynamic-flight-controllers](/aerodynamic_flight_controllers) are built based on the [momentum-based-flight-no-gazebo](https://github.com/ami-iit/element_ironcub-control/tree/master/software/flight-controllers/momentum-based-flight-no-gazebo) controller from https://github.com/ami-iit/element_ironcub-control.
+The aerodynbamic-flight-controllers aim at evaluating the aerodynamic effects on iRonCub and study possible control techniques to handle aerodynamic effects.

-1) In [momentum-based-flying-aerodynamic-no-Gazebo](https://github.com/ami-iit/element_aerodynamics-control/tree/clean_up/software/aerodynamic_flight_controller/momentum-based-flying-aerodynamic-no-Gazebo), aerodynamic forces are introduced to the system, and the simulator supplies three types of trajectories.
+1) In [momentum-based-flight-aerodynamics](/aerodynamic_flight_controllers/momentum-based-flight-aerodynamics), aerodynamic forces are introduced to the simulator and to the controller, and the controller is tested with three types of trajectories.

 ![image](https://user-images.githubusercontent.com/74595921/138114345-406ea74d-b327-46c6-be4b-83a9b7a9ca94.png)